mircealungu/mircea/notes/Supervision-Notes.md

 3. **Next**: what is the plan for the next week?
 4. **Asks of supervisors**: Do you need help with anything from the supervisors?

-Also, if you do not actually need a sync meeting, then you can always choose to do a async (written) update via email.
-Let us use the time wisely.
+Also, if you do not actually need a sync meeting, that is perfectly cool for me.
+Async might be even a more efficient use of time sometimes.
+So let us use the time wisely.